 - Hospital visitors will not be permitted, except in very limited circumstances as outlined below.

-- Any visitor that meets one of these criteria will be screened and will not be permitted to visit if ill (i.e. symptoms including fever, cough, sore throat or runny nose).
+- Any visitor who meets one of these criteria will be screened and will not be permitted to visit if ill (i.e. symptoms including fever, cough, sore throat, or runny nose).
 There will be no exceptions.

 - Patients who are undergoing a procedure or treatment may have one support person to accompany them.

 - One visitor-partner or support person is allowed for obstetrical patients.

 - Patients who require assistance, including minors and individuals with special needs, may have one parent or guardian.

 - End-of-life patients may have visitors, which will be coordinated directly with the care team.

 - Visitors who go through the screening process and are approved for entry will be provided with an armband to show proof that they were screened/approved.

 - Security will not be escorting visitors throughout the hospital.